"Thank you Mr. Zimmerman! We hope you enjoyed your stay!", the bubbly receptionist said cheerfully as she received the man's room key.

-He sighed and put the phone back in his pocket.
+He sighed and put the phone back into his pocket.
 He'd been avoiding Alicia too.
 It's not that he wants to avoid Lee and Alicia.
 The exact opposite is true; these are his best friends that he's grown up with and he wants more than anything to tell them what's really going on with his life.
 How he doesn't quite know how to identify himself anymore.
 How he has no idea what the future holds.
-Or how he's unsure if he can even move to Grandeur City with them next year.
 Overall, he just doesn't know how to be that same friend he was before everything in his life got turned upside-down.

 "Yeah Ray?", Jackson Trenton replied as he set his tools down.